Skip to main content

 media_durationnumberTotal duration in seconds

-replay_statestringReplay state (idle, selected, loading, ready, playing, paused)
+replay_statestringReplay state (idle, selected, loading, ready, playing, paused, seeking)

 selected_sessionstringName of the selected session